 Bad conscience and guilt: Gaining understanding and treatment

-A guilty conscience can be a result of various psychological mechanisms.
-In this article we present an overview of some of them, what you yourself can do and what you can expect if you contact us for therapy.
+A bad conscience can come from various psychological mechanisms.
+Here you will get an overview of some of them, what you can do yourself and what you can expect if you contact us for therapy.

-We hope we can contribute a step in the right direction - free from the guilt trap.
+We hope it can contribute to a step in the right direction – out of the trap of conscience.

 No one is perfect on every level and everything can always be handled better.
 Thus, a feeling of guilt is unavoidable for any sentient being.
 But for some it can prove to be extra burdensome.